microsoft/workshop-library/short/public-speaking/README.md

 Try mixing how fast you're talking with pauses or speeding up and then slowing down.

-Similarly to volume, try raising your voice for excitement or lowering it for suspense.
+Similarly,  to volume, try raising your voice for excitement or lowering it for suspense.

 Lastly, use body movement to match what you are saying.
 You can move your arms using gestures to highlight a phrase or even a problem.